Neuropathy & Hydration

 How Does Keeping Hydrated Improve Neuropathy Symptoms?

 Although keeping hydrated is a universal health component, it is even more important with people suffering from neuropathy.
 Why?
 Because dehydration can lead to toxin buildup and cellular inflammation – two key components that can cause pain.
 Chronic pain sufferers can feel even more discomfort when their body is dehydrated.
+Extra discomfort means a harder day and trouble sleeping at night.

 Water also plays a key role in nerve function.
 For nerves to transmit messages, there must be a sufficient amount of water circulating in the neural pathways.
 When water levels are low, nerve function is disrupted.
 Consequently, a feeling of pain is often felt along damaged nerves (such as the case with neuropathy).